department-of-veterans-affairs/va.gov-team/products/facilities/vaccination-taxonomy/research-findings.md

 ## Recommendations

 * Add a dedicated, easy-to-spot content section for COVID-19 vaccine information on Health Services pages.
 This will help Veterans locate the information, regardless of which category they anticipate would contain COVID-19 vaccine information.
+Cross-link to this content from other content
 * In the COVID-19 section, provide two types of information:
     - Information and latest updates for Veterans about how and when to sign up for a vaccine (or sign up to be notified when that information is available),   what to expect, and contact information for further information.
     - Information on the vaccines themselves, including facts about COVID-19, vaccine benefits, effectiveness and possible side effects.